Canada Federal Skilled Trades Program Details

 The government of Canada releases a list of skilled trades that are facing a shortage of labor on a regular basis.
 Based on this list international workers and those on a temporary work permit can apply in the FSTP to see if they have a chance to be selected.

 The list of skilled trades is based on Canada’s National Occupational Classification (NOC) list.
-If you get your permanent resident visa through the Federal Skilled Trades Program, you will be eligible to live and work in Canada and can become a Canadian citizen after a few years.
+If you get your Canadian permanent residence through the Federal Skilled Trades Program, you will be eligible to live and work in Canada and can become a Canadian citizen after a few years.

-- Must have an employment offer from two employers in Canada who have agreed to an employment term of at least one year or you must have a Certificate of Qualification from a provincial or territorial body
+- Must have an employment offer in Canada (with an employment term of at least one year) or you must have a Certificate of Qualification from a provincial or territorial body

 - Must have work experience in a skilled trade for at least two years in a full-time or part-time job